-C.8.
+C.7.
 Interdisciplinary Graduate Programs

 With many different disciplines embracing digitization and artificial intelligence, CS research becomes increasing interdisciplinary.
-SoCS has participated in the Collaborative Specialization in Artificial Intelligence (CSAI) since its inception.
-The CSAI is a joint specialization with the School of Engineering and Department of Mathematics and Statistics.
-To complete the CSAI program, students must be enrolled in a thesis-based MSc program in CS, Engineering, Mathematics and Statistics, or Bioinformatics, and complete additional, program-specific courses (for a total of 5.5 courses instead of five courses).
+SoCS has participated in the Collaborative Specialization in Artificial Intelligence (CSAI).
+The CSAI is a joint program with SoE and Department of Mathematics and Statistics.
+To complete the CSAI program, students must be enrolled in the MSc program in CS, Engineering, Mathematics and Statistics, or Bioinformatics, and complete additional, program-specific courses (for a total of 5.5 courses instead of five courses).
 More recently, SoCS joined the new Collaborative Specialization in One Health, which is being led by the Department of Population Medicine, Ontario Veterinary College.
-SoCS is also supporting the new professional Master of Data Science (MDS) program led by the Department of Mathematics and Statistics, which was inaugurated in Fall 2021.
+SoCS is also supporting the new professional Master in Data Science (MSc.DS) program led by the Department of Mathematics and Statistics, which was inaugurated in Fall 2021.
 These interdisciplinary graduate programs help boost collaborations between SoCS and other disciplines on campus.